sanpatricio/airGap.py/README.md

-# nomiGrate
+# nomiGrate.py
-## version 0.9
+### version 0.9

 By Patrick Riggs (github: sanpatricio)

-nomiGrate assists you with nominating for migration (get it?) files that may be ready for copying between two air-gapped systems or networks by recursively looking through a directory for files modified within N days ago, then offering a couple ways to proceed with the list of nomiGrated files (display on screen, write to log file, copy itentified files to a directory)
+nomiGrate is a Python scrit that assists you with nominating for migration (get it?) files that may be ready for copying between two air-gapped systems or networks.
+It recursively looks through a directory for files modified within N days ago, then offers a couple ways to proceed with the results: display on screen, write to log file, or copy identified files to a directory

 Example session: